Outfits and Gear for Hiking and Backpacking in the Fall

 You should also have a conversation about reasonable expectations of what technology — including satellite transmitters — can and can’t do.
 Human error (like turning off the inReach too quickly) can make it look like a message went out when it didn’t.
 Satellite messengers can run out of battery (see our suggestions for Powerbank in #13).

 Warning: Carrying a transmitter can give some people a sense of false confidence.
-Even if you have a device, it’s no replacement for snow skills, navigation skills, cold and moisture management experience, and risk assessment and decision making.
-When hiking in the fall, it is imperative you are aware of weather and snow conditions ahead–even if you carry a rescue device.
+Even if you have a device, it’s no replacement for snow skills, navigation skills, cold and moisture management and experience.

 2. headlamp & Extra batteries